Entanglement Dynamics of Noisy Random Circuits: Large analysis

-Spins near the upper boundary tend to be parallel to the fixed boundary conditions, while spins deep in the bulk tend to be polarized to $id$ due to the polarization field.
-Therefore, which configurations dominate depends on the time $t$.
+Due to the nearest-neighbor ferromagnetic interaction, spins near the upper boundary tend to be parallel to the fixed boundary conditions.
+However, spins deep in the bulk tend to be polarized to $id$ due to the polarization field.
+Therefore, which configurations dominate depends on the time $t$; see \reffig{fig-dm}.

-For small $t$, the dominant configurations are those with no domain walls or vertical domain walls only (due to the energy penalty $\frac{1}{d}$ for horizontal domain walls), see \reffig{fig-dm}(a) for $\mathcal{Z}_{bb}$ and \reffig{fig-dm}(b) for $\mathcal{Z}_{ba}$.
-Assuming the cut is in the middle, we have
+More precisely, for small $t$, dominant configurations should have no domain walls or vertical domain walls only (due to the energy penalty $1/d$ for horizontal domain walls); see \reffig{fig-dm}(a) for $\mathcal{Z}_{bb}$ and \reffig{fig-dm}(b) for $\mathcal{Z}_{ba}$.
+When $t$ is large, the above configurations are not economical anymore.
+Instead, we need to consider domain walls separating the upper and lower boundaries, see Figs.~\ref{fig-dm}(c) and \ref{fig-dm}(d).